How to book interstitial ads in your app using Google DFP

 than one title in the same app.

-IMPORTANT: The key must be created precisely like this: folderID and values must
+IMPORTANT: The key must be created precisely like this: folderID and with correct value.

 - title: This gives you the opportunity to target a specific title or region in the app with

 a keyword, e.g. settings newspaper=EAST or one region and newspaper=WEST to another.

 If you need this setup, please contact Visiolink with your requirements prior to project start.